-SKRenderer::preprocessSpriteImpl, SKCSprite::getAccumulatedBounds, and SKCEmitterSprite::update are still on the list, but a lot less than before.
-That means most of your time is spent processing sprites and particle systems.
-If you still needed more optimizations, you could look for ways to use less sprites/particle systems – but it’s pretty good for now.
+SKRenderer::preprocessSpriteImpl, SKCSprite::getAccumulatedBounds, and SKCEmitterSprite::update are still on the list, but a lot less so than before.
+That means your game is spending most of its time processing sprites and particle systems.
+If you needed to optimize still further, you could look for ways to use fewer sprites and particle systems – but for now, performance is pretty good.

-At this point, Bullet Storm is running well enough that we’ll stop for here.
-For your games you can run through a similar process using Instruments.
-However, your problems may be different than these.
-The following section will give you an overview of other types of performance bottlenecks you may come across, and some tips and tricks on how to resolve them.
+Bullet Storm is running well enough that we’ll stop here.
+For your own games, you can run through a similar process using Instruments.
+However, your problems may differ from the ones just covered.
+The following section is an overview of other types of performance bottlenecks you may encounter, and gives you some tips and tricks for how to resolve them.

 Other performance tips and tricks

-Use SKEffectNode/Core Image sparingly
+Use effect nodes and Core Image sparingly

 As mentioned in Chapter 12, “Effect Nodes and Core Image”, using effect nodes and Core Image in your games can result in some amazing effects, but they can also consume a lot of system resources.

-Here are a few workarounds to consider if you have a effect node-related performance issue:
+Here are a few workarounds to consider if you have an effect node-related performance issue:

 Are you filtering the lowest-possible granularity?
-For example, applying a filter to the entire scene is way more expensive than applying a filter to a single (small) sprite, or even a single layer of sprites.
-Make sure you’re only filtering exactly what you need to.
+For example, applying a filter to the entire scene is a lot more expensive than applying a filter to a single small sprite or even a single layer of sprites.
+Make sure you’re only filtering exactly what you need to filter.

 Can you rasterize the effect?
 SKEffectNode has a property called shouldRasterize.
-This is set to NO by default, which means eahc frame Sprite Kit discards the previous result and re-applies the effect.
+This is set to NO by default, which means that each frame, Sprite Kit discards the previous result and re-applies the effect.
 If you set this to YES, it caches the image and reuses it until one of the SKEffectNode’s children nodes change.
-This is great to use if you’re applying an effect to something that doesn’t change often – it can result in much faster performance.
+This is great to use if you’re applying an effect to something that doesn’t change often, like a background image – it can result in much faster performance.

 Are there pre-rendered or “fake” alternatives?
-In cases where you try the previous two tips and it still doesn’t perform well enough, consider using an alternative to effect nodes.
-Is there any way you can pre-render the effect into a sprite that the app ships with?
+In cases where you try the previous two tips and your game still doesn’t perform well enough, consider using an alternative to effect nodes.
+Is there any way you can pre-render the effect into a sprite that you ship with the app?
 Or fake it by some combination of pre-rendered sprites overlaid on top of each other?

+Can you reduce the size of the effect?
+In cases such as mask nodes, it often seems easiest to align your mask with your nodes by making them all the same size and then giving them all the same position.
+However, try to use as little transparent space as possible because transparent pixels add processing time.
+Instead, trim away any unused areas of your masks and adjust their positions to align them appropriately.

-If you want to play around with this a bit more, you’re in luck – a challenge awaits at the end of this chapter!
+If you want to play around with effect node optimization, you’re in luck – a challenge awaits you at the end of this chapter!

 Object pooling

-In the games in this book, whenever you needed to create a new object (like creating a laser, or an explsion effect), you would simply create a new object at that time.
+In the games in this book, whenever you need to create a new object (like a laser or an explosion effect), you simply create a new object at that time.

 However, on iOS devices, it is expensive to allocate objects at runtime.
-One way to improve performance is to pre-allocate an array of objects, and just grab the next available object when you need it.
+One way to improve performance is to pre-allocate an array of objects and grab the next available object when you need it.